Galaxy S20 Vs Galaxy S20 FE

 Performance

-• Multitasking Capability: The Galaxy S20 typically comes with 8GB or 12GB of RAM, while the S20 FE offers 6GB or 8GB.
-The S20's higher RAM options may provide a slight edge in extreme multitasking scenarios.
+• Multitasking Capability: The Galaxy S20 typically offers 8GB or 12GB of RAM, while the S20 FE comes with 6GB or 8GB of RAM.
+The higher RAM options in the Galaxy S20 may provide a slight advantage in managing numerous applications simultaneously or in very demanding multitasking scenarios.

-• Battery Performance: The S20 FE features a larger 4500 mAh battery compared to the S20's 4000 mAh unit.
-This generally translates to longer usage times between charges for the S20 FE, especially for heavy users.
+• Battery Behavior: The Galaxy S20 FE features a larger 4500 mAh battery compared to the Galaxy S20's 4000 mAh unit.
+This generally translates to longer usage times between charges for the S20 FE, particularly for heavy users.
+While the S20 supports 25W fast charging and includes a 25W charger, the S20 FE, despite supporting 25W, typically ships with a 15W charger.

 Memory